 - Know security and safety features of your building.
 Get good locks for your windows and doors.
 Don’t let strangers come inside your house or building.

 - Don’t attract pests.
-Don’t leave open food or garbage out.
-Clean your home regularly.
-Remove clutter.
+Don’t leave open food or garbage outside.
+Clean your home regularly and remove clutter.
 Control moisture in your home.
 Moisture can cause molds to grow.
-Use your bathroom and kitchen fans.
-Use a dehumidifier if necessary.
+Use your bathroom and kitchen fans or use a dehumidifier. .
 Read Garbage, plumbing and other household concerns to learn more about keeping your home clean and pest-free.

 - Get insured.
 Buy home insurance for protection.
 It replaces the cost of your belongings in case of fire or theft.

 - Check for molds.
-Mold looks like a fuzzy or powdery green, brown or black growth.
-Check cold and moist areas in your house.
+Mold looks like a fuzzy, powdery green, brown or black growth.
+They grow in cold and moist areas in your house.
 Molds are a serious health risk.
-It can make you or a family member sick.
+They can make you or a family member sick.
 It can trigger asthma or allergies.
-Tell your landlord right away when you see mold.
+Tell your landlord right away when you see mold growth.

 Back to top